Eddisonandres/LoanSimulator/README.md

 - **model/**: Contains the `createTables.sql` script, which defines the database schema.
 - **procedures/**: Stores individual SQL scripts for inserting and updating data using stored procedures.
+- **functions/**: Contains SQL functions used for retrieving specific data from the database.

 ## Scripts